 There’s a limit on how much you can earn and still receive your full Social Security retirement benefits while working.
-Some people who file for benefits mid-year, have already earned more than the yearly earnings limit amount.
+Some people who file for benefits mid-year have already earned more than their yearly earnings limit amount.
 We have a special rule for this situation.

 The special rule lets us pay a full Social Security check for any whole month we consider you retired, regardless of your yearly earnings.
 If you will:

 - Be under full retirement age for all of 2022, you are considered retired in any month that your earnings are $1,630 or less and you did not perform substantial services in self-employment.

 - Reach full retirement age in 2022, you are considered retired in any month that your earnings are $4,330 or less and you did not perform substantial services in self-employment.

 Example: John Smith retired from his job at age 62 on June 30, 2022.
 He earned $37,000 before he retired.

 On October 5th, John starts his own business.
 He works at least 15 hours a week for the rest of the year and earns an additional $3,000 after expenses.
 His total earnings for 2022 are $40,000.

 Although his earnings for the year substantially exceed the 2022 annual limit ($19,560), John will receive a Social Security payment for July, August and September.
 This is because he was not self-employed and his earnings in those three months are $1,630 or less per month, the limit for people younger than full retirement age.